-I research economic development, with a particular focus on industrial policy, agriculture and the extractive industries in southern Africa.
-My main focus is currently on the political economy of the mining industry in South Africa, and specifically the developmental impact of platinum mining.
-For this I work in collaboration with researchers at the Society, Work and Development Institute at the University of the Witwatersrand, Johannesburg.
-In this work I have a particular interest in questions concerning the impacts of financialisation and global production networks on economic change.
-My other main area of research interest is in agricultural development, and I am currently beginning a new project on agro-processing and inclusive industrial development in Tanzania and South Africa.
-I have additional research interests in infrastructure, energy and state owned enterprises in post-apartheid South Africa, and the history of science, technology and expertise in international development.
+I am also involved in ongoing research on the political economy of the mining industry in South Africa, with a particular interests in distributional politics, financialization, and functional upgrading processes within global value chains.
+Much of this work was previously carried out in collaboration with researchers from the Mining and Rural Transformation in Southern Africa research group at the Society, Work and Politics Institute, University of the Witwatersrand.
+I have additional research interests in infrastructure and state-owned enterprises in post-apartheid South Africa, and the history of science, technology and expertise in international development.
+I am a member of the Foundational Economy Collective, and have an interest in furthering 'foundational economy' thinking to address economic development challenges.
 Prior to coming to Edinburgh, I worked at the Society, Work and Development Institute, University of the Witwatersrand, and at the ESRC Centre for Research on Socio-Cultural Change, University of Manchester.
-My PhD at the University of Manchester was on the history of development policy in Zambia, with a focus on the use of science and technology in state efforts to improve agricultural productivity.
+My PhD at the University of Manchester was on the history of science and technology in agricultural development in Zambia.
+Publications can be found here: https://edinburgh.academia.edu/AndrewBowman/

 Topics interested in supervising

-I am interested in supervising students on issues relating to the political economy of development, industrial policy and science and technology in development, with a particular interest in all of these issues in relation to agriculture, the extractive industries and infrastructure, with a regional focus on southern Africa.
+I am interested in supervising students on issues relating to the political economy of development, with a particular interest in topics relating to agriculture and agro-industries, mining and the extractive industries, and infrastructure.